 Video of the Day

 Over the span of 13 years, there have been more than 640,000 cases of insect-borne illnesses including Zika, West Nile and Lyme disease.
 In 2016 alone, there were more than 96,000 cases, compared to the 27,000 in 2004.

 “The numbers on some of these diseases have gone to astronomical levels,” said the CDC’s director of vector-borne diseases Lyle Petersen, as reported by the New York Times.

-In particular, the number of tickborne diseases has more than doubled since 2004, with Lyme disease accounting for 82 percent.
-And that's just reported cases.
+In particular, the number of tick-borne diseases has more than doubled since 2004, with Lyme disease accounting for 82 percent.
+And that’s just the cases that are reported.
 In the past, the CDC has estimated that 300,000 people are infected with Lyme disease each year, though fewer than 40,000 of those cases are reported.

 While Petersen said that multiple factors have contributed to the overall rise in bug-borne diseases (including an increase in overseas travel and reforestation projects), he noted that warmer weather has certainly played a part, according to Wired.